Adams Insurance Advisors agents, Eileen, Zach, and Jon share their tips for recovering from severe weather damage.

-Spring storms are inevitable and severe weather is generally expected to start as early as April and last through the summer.
+Spring storms are inevitable and severe weather is generally expected to start in April and last through the summer.
 These severe storms often bring damaging hail (a four-letter word in our business), wind, flooding, and even tornadoes.
 Unfortunately, these severe storms can be costly, but thank goodness you have insurance to help you repair the damage or rebuild from loss without catastrophic financial loss.

 The first thing that we recommend is if you haven’t had a coverage review in a while, contact your Adams Insurance Advisors agent to make sure you have the proper amount of coverage.
 Even if you aren’t our customer, we’ll be happy to take a look at what you have and make recommendations.